f-espinoza/Portfolio_Felipe_Espinoza/index.md

 1. Compare the Energy supply per capita in gigajoules between South America, North America and Europe.
 2. The average primary energy production in the world.
 3. Percentage difference between the country with the lowest energy suppply per capita and the rest in a list containing: Brazil, Chile, Argentina, Peru, Uruguay, Bolivia, Colombia and Ecuador.
-4. Seeing the evoution of energy productionm in Germany and comparing it with the Russian Federation.
+4. Seeing the evoution of energy production in Germany and comparing it with the Russian Federation.

 The dataset can be found [here](data.un.org)